Best Time to Visit Lake Sutherland: Seasonal Guide for Planning Your Trip

 Summer (June – August): Ah, summer!
 You’ll enjoy long, sunny days with high temperatures averaging 70°F (21°C) and lows around 50°F (10°C).
 This is the perfect season to fish for rainbow trout on Lake Sutherland or hike to Mt.
 Olympus.

 Fall (September – November): Fall brings comfortable temperatures, with highs averaging 60°F (16°C) and lows around 45°F (7°C).
-Enjoy the colorful foliage around Lake Quinault and take advantage of the cool weather.
+Enjoy the colorful foliage around Lake Quinault and take advantage of the cool weather or at one of the nearby fall festivals in Washington.

 Winter (December – February): Winter in the area can be quite chilly, with highs averaging 45°F (7°C) and lows around 32°F (0°C).
 It’s a great time to visit Hurricane Ridge for skiing, snowboarding, or simply admiring the pristine snow-covered landscape.